Incredible Black Friday 2019 deals you can still get

-Okay, Black Friday 2019 is officially on the books!
+OK, Black Friday 2019 is officially in the books!
 At least, the calendar date is; the Black Friday sales continue.
-In fact, we awoke this morning to find the following gem had been added to the mix: The Apple iPad 10.2 for $229.99 at Target, officially the lowest price ever on that 2019 model.
+In fact, we awoke this morning to find the following gem had been added to the mix: The Apple iPad 10.2 for $230 at Amazon, officially the lowest price ever on that 2019 model.
+(It's matched at Target, in case you need another source.)

-Another welcome new addition: Best Buy has the unlocked Google Pixel 3a phone for $249.99.
-That's with activation on AT&T or Verizon; if you opt for a new account with Sprint, the price drops to $199.99.
-Or you can skip activation altogether and get the phone for $299.99.
+Another welcome new addition: Best Buy has the unlocked Google Pixel 3A phone for $250.
+That's with activation on AT&T or Verizon; if you opt for a new account with Sprint, the price drops to $200.
+Or you can skip activation altogether and get the phone for $300.

 Scroll down to see other new additions and still-available deals.
 And don't forget to stick around for Cyber Monday, which may have other surprises in store.